 World of Music Theme Park

 A theme park in Arizona?
 The answer is yes!
-A group of creative minds has recently come together in an exemplary effort to bring a new theme park to the Valley of the Sun.
+We are being delayed by Yavapai County at this time but, Arizona State Legislature is working on a permanent solution.
+We will prevail and in an exemplary effort to bring a new theme park to the Valley of the Sun.

-The World of Music (also known as WOM) is on a mission to re-imagine the next generation of theme parks.
+The World of Music (also known as WOM) Is being planned and we are closely working with Arizona legislature to make this happen.
+We have been delayed by Yavapai county at this time and are focusing on Gold Mine Experience and Sound Valley Ranch.
+We are committed to a mission to build this project and it will re-imagine the next generation of theme parks.
 Starting with a foundation built on music and modern technology, the park will feature a variety of artificial intelligence, animal animatronics, virtual reality and robotics to create a real-world experience that will become standard for future theme parks.

-The World of Music developers anticipate that a 187 acre plot of land in the northwest valley will soon transform into a thriving entertainment district.
-Complete with a theme park, exciting rides, water features, new dining facilities, along with a state-of-the-art music scene and more elaborate attractions.
+The World of Music developers anticipate that a 187 acre plot of land in the northwest valley will soon transform into a thriving entertainment district with the help of Arizona legislators. it will be a complete entertainment area with a theme park, water features, new dining facilities, along with a state-of-the-art music scene and more elaborate attractions.

 The World of Music will be based on many themes, places, events and time periods.
 This new venture promises to be an immersive and interactive experience, unlike anything that exists today.
 The park will consist of 12 unique themed areas.
 The first area will be BIG IRON western town and Fort Boone, a replica fort and vendor show site.
 As we grow for example, if you want Country Music, this area will look like downtown Nashville in every detail.
 If you’re more into Jazz and Blues, the Blues Orleans area will have a remarkable resemblance to the French Quarter.
 Salsa Music will echo through replicated Mayan ruins.
 Maximum Metal will thrill youngsters with exciting robotics.
 Euro Music will ring through simulated castles and surrounding architecture, and so on.
 There will be something for everyone of all ages!

-A major part of what sets World of Music apart from existing theme parks is its focus on visual and emotional immersion in each theme, along with the new rides, such as “Alien Adventure”, “War of Atlantis”, “Emergency”, “History of Music” (to name a few) and several other thrill rides that are expected in today’s parks.
+A major part of what sets World of Music apart from existing theme parks is its focus on visual and emotional immersion in each theme, along with the new tech video motion "rides", such as “Alien Adventure”, “War of Atlantis”, “Emergency”, “History of Music” (to name a few) and several other concepts that are expected in today’s parks.

 Developers and officials own 187 acres 10 miles east of Hwy 60 before the town of Wickenburg.
-The cost of the theme park, amphitheater, water features and rides will be supported by World of Music Inc. and private investors.
-The cost will be approximately $289 million.
-Additional developments, which include restaurant, hotel and condo areas will add $195 million to the basic plan overall cost around 1Billion completed a five-year plan.
-Developers predict first year attendance to be around 400,000 and to eventually reach about 1 million visitors per year after several years, with an estimated economic benefit of over $50 million per year.
+The cost of the theme park, amphitheater, water features, will be supported by World of Music Inc. We are working to develop a theme park district along with incorporation of town.
+Additional future developments, which include restaurants, hotel and condo areas will add tourism and a huge economic impact to Wickenburg and the state of Arizona.
+Developers predict first year attendance to be around 40,000 and to eventually reach about 400,000 visitors per year after several years estimated 5 years, with an estimated economic direct and indirect benefit of over $50 million per year.

 “The park is designed to focus on the residents of Arizona,” said Stevens.
 “Presently, there are no large-scale theme park in this state and we feel there is a void in this area.”

-The World of Music theme will have its roots in music history with educational exhibits.
+The World of Music theme will have its roots in music history and feature the Arizona desert scenery and mining and ranching history. there will be a variety of educational exhibits.
 This includes new interactive music technology and “live streaming” of all stages worldwide, which will offer fantastic exposure for new acts as well as established artists.

-“It’s a Disney, Universal caliber, but not a Six Flags style park,” explains Stevens.
-“We’ll have more than just rides.
-We will have a variety of live music on several large theme-immersed stages and overall around 50 music stages in all areas above and underground all with dance, comedy, DJs, stunt shows, as well as thrilling rides, fabulous food and other attractions.”
+“It’s a new concept, but not a Six Flags style park,” explains Stevens.
+“We’ll have digital rides.
+We will have a variety of live music on several large theme-immersed stages and overall around 50 music stages large and small for 5 pieces, in all areas above and underground all with dance, comedy, DJs, stunt shows, fabulous food and other attractions.”

-To help get this dream off the ground, World of Music has secured private investors for the initial phase.
-We are looking for potential investors for long term investment and a crowd-funding campaign was recently launched at www.worldofmusicthemeparkAZ.com to sell bricks with the consumer’s name or company name on them for $50 each.
+To help get this dream off the ground, World of Music has provided funding for the initial phase.
+We are looking for potential investors for long term investment and a crowd-funding campaign was recently launched at www.worldofmusicarizona.com to sell bricks with the consumer’s name or company name on them for $50 each.
 The bricks will be placed on sidewalks throughout the park.
+A duplicate brick is being placed in Gold MIne Experience area now as a gift for legacy buyers.
 A map of each location will be made available.

 “By doing this, we feel it will give the community a sense of pride in being a part of this wonderful new theme park,”.
 “We envision this additional community support will be the start of bringing World of Music to life.”